bartificer/programming-by-stealth/docs/_tidbits/tidbit17a-docker-concepts.md

 - **VirtualBox**: Free and open-source; less optimised but reliable.
 - **UTM**: macOS-native VM solution for Apple Silicon.

-With a VM you get a clean environment that won't interfere with your main system, but it also requires a lot of resources of your computer.
-The VM simulates a computer therefore it requires RAM and disk space which are taken from the available RAM and disk space of your computer.
-If you allocate too little RAM to the VM it will run slow, if you allocate too much, other applications outside the VM will start to run slow.
+With a VM, you get a clean environment that won't interfere with your main system, but it also requires a lot of resources of your computer.
+The VM simulates a computer; therefore, it requires RAM and disk space, which are taken from the available RAM and disk space of your computer.
+If you allocate too little RAM to the VM, it will run slowly; if you allocate too much, other applications outside the VM will start to run slowly.

 > ## Plan for VMs when buying a computer
-> If you plan to use VMs make sure your computer has plenty of RAM and disk space to accommodate the number of VMs you want to run simultaneously and whether you want to perform other tasks on your computer while a VM is running.
+> If you plan to use VMs, make sure your computer has plenty of RAM and disk space to accommodate the number of VMs you want to run simultaneously, and consider whether you want to perform other tasks on your computer while a VM is running.
 {: .aside}

 ## Docker-Based Environments 🐳